Tusharma98/AutoMagz/README.md

 ✅ Fetches top headlines using [NewsAPI.org](https://newsapi.org)

-✅ Automatically generates an image with a red gradient background
+✅ Automatically generates an image with a gradient background

 ✅ Add Auto caption with ful article link.